Halifax police investigating recording of officer saying something 'unacceptable'

 Halifax police have started an internal investigation after a video surfaced on social media late Saturday showing an officer saying something "unacceptable" as he appears to be pointing a weapon at a man with his hands up.

-The audio on the 28-second video is poor, but at one point the officer can be heard saying, "I will kill you for a f....king laugh."
+The audio on the 28-second video is poor, but at one point the officer can be heard saying, "I will kill you for a f...ing laugh."

 The video, shot from the balcony of a building, shows the suspect walking away from the officer as the two men walk around a pickup in a parking lot.